The Cheap Eats Guide to Rome

 If you like tiramisu, Two Sizes is a must.
 They’re a cozy spot located in a quintessential Roman alley in the heart of the city.
 They have five great flavors to choose from: original, pistachio, strawberry, peanut butter, and caramel.
 I’ve tried all but caramel at this point and have been super pleased with all of them, especially pistachio and strawberry.
 The small tiramisu (pictured) is €3 and the larger size is €4.

-I think the only other item they consistently sell here are cannoli.
+I think the only other items they consistently sell here are cannoli.
 We tried their small chocolate version for €1.50 and they also have a larger size for €3.
-I’m not a big fan of cannoli so I haven’t tried too many, but it was easily the best cannolo I’ve every had.
+I’m not a big fan of cannoli so I haven’t tried too many, but it was easily the best cannolo I’ve ever had.

 Via del Governo Vecchio, 88